 As our relationship sailed past the one year mark, we began to talk about our paths purposefully intertwining.
 Cliff had built Vox Pop Labs as a solo founder and so there was a lot to consider.
 Though our conversations never really took off back then, the exploration brought us closer.

 After a second year of getting to know each other, Cliff decided we should re-visit the idea.
-We danced around it ever so carefully and tried to wrestle the broad strokes into something that would align us — both now and in the future — but ultimately, it took a few more false starts and close calls before finding a place of traction.
+We danced around it ever so carefully — trying to wrestle the broad strokes into something that would align us, both now and in the future.

 Which brings us to today.